pappicio/Armbian-H6/README.md

 connect the TVBOX to a LAN CABLE...

-insert microSD into Allwinner H6 CPU TVBOX and power on it...
+insert microSD into Allwinner H6 CPU TVBOX and power on it... armbian starts...

 into shell type: